Reservoir: Irrigation reservoir

 An irrigation reservoir is a water reservoir for agricultural use.
 They are filled using pumped groundwater, pumped river water or water runoff and are typically used during the local dry season.

-This type of infrastructure has sparked an opposition movement in France, with numerous disputes and, for some projects, protests, especially in the former Poitou-Charentes region where violent demonstrations took place in 2022 and 2023.
-In Spain, there is greater acceptance because all beneficiary users are involved in the implementation of the system.

 The specific debate about substitution reservoirs is part of a broader discussion related to reservoirs used for agricultural irrigation, regardless of their type, and a certain model of intensive agriculture.
 Opponents view these reservoirs as a monopolization of resources benefiting only a few, representing an outdated model of productive agriculture.
 They argue that these reservoirs lead to a loss in both quantity and quality of water necessary for maintaining ecological balance and pose a risk of increasing severity and duration of droughts due to climate change.
 In summary, they consider it a misadaptation to climate change.

 Proponents of reservoirs or substitution reserves, on the other hand, see them as a solution for sustainable agriculture while waiting for a truly durable agricultural model.
 Without such reserves, they fear that unsustainable imported irrigation will be inevitable.
 They believe that these reservoirs should be accompanied by a territorial project that unites all water stakeholders with the goal of preserving and enhancing natural environments.

 Two main types of reservoirs can be distinguished based on their mode of supply.